 Megan joined RCO in January 2023 as the administrative assistant to the boards and Policy Team.
 She has a bachelor of science degree in geology; experience in drafting, mapping, and forest practices; a strong background in customer service, and creative experience doing marketing for a number of local small businesses.
 In addition, she has been involved in her children’s cooperative preschool board and likes to travel, cook, and spend time outside with her husband and two daughters.

 Kat joined RCO in 2010 as an outdoor grants manager with the salmon recovery program.
-Kat is now the senior grants manager and manages grants in the north Olympic Peninsula and San Juan Island lead entities.
+Kat is now an assistant section manager for the salmon section and oversees salmon recovery funding board-related projects and manages grants in the San Juan Island lead entities.
 Before joining RCO, Kat worked in private land conservation.
 Kat studied natural resources at The University of the South in Sewanee, Tennessee and has a law degree and master’s degree in environmental studies from the University of Oregon.
 Kat’s love of the outdoors comes from spending summers as a kid hiking and camping in the Wallowa Mountains and Eagle Cap Wilderness of eastern Oregon.

 Chris joined RCO in 2019.
 A born and raised Washingtonian, he grew up in a small town near Mount Rainier and graduated from Western Washington University with a bachelor of fine arts in painting.
 Before starting at RCO he worked as a wilderness ranger at Mount Rainier National Park, a sales representative at REI, operations manager and lead fine artist at a design studio in Gig Harbor, and a park aide at Washington state parks.
 In his spare time, he is an avid outdoor recreationist who loves to hike, backpack, and explore the outdoors.